 Killingly High School is committed to providing quality Career Education in a wide variety of occupational sectors.
 Career-Technical education, funded with a combination of district resources, federal Perkins Grant funding and the Learning for Life Fund.
-Killingly is unique in our ability to offer all the academic courses, athletic opportunities and extra curricular clubs and activities of a comprehensive public high school, while offering exemplary career-technical education and vocational education typically found in a magnet school setting.
+Killingly is unique in our ability to offer all of the academic courses, athletic opportunities and extra curricular clubs and activities of a comprehensive public high school, while offering exemplary career-technical education and vocational education typically found in a regional tech or magnet school setting.
 Our focus on developing career-ready graduates includes a Career Pathway program with 29 pathway options.

 Killingly's four-year curriculum in Career Education

-- With the help of guidance and Career Counselors, Seniors identify a career path and the college, military or industry training program that will best prepare them to reach their career goal.
+- With the help of Guidance and Career Counselors, Seniors identify a career path and the college, military or industry training program that will best prepare them to reach their career goal.

-Donna Grant, LMSW - Career Center Coordinator
+Chad Neal - Career Center Coordinator

 At KHS we begin career exploration with three questions: